heptarch/heptarch.github.io/drafts/demon.md

 The network makes it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
-Although the Post Office uses it in a desultory fashion for a few years, like a child with a makeshift toy, the network is officially discontinued in 1874.
+Although the Post Office uses it for a few years, like a child with a toy it grows bored of, the network is officially retired in 1874.

 But a company ambitious enough to propose an underground rail network in the 1860s cannot reasonably be expected to stop there.